 404 and 410 HTTP headers

 Our Yoast SEO Premium plugin for WordPress has a redirects module which lets you set 410 headers.
-The redirects manager is the perfect tool for working with redirects, automatically asking you what you want to do with a URL when you delete it or change the permalink.
-You can set any type of redirect and it even connects to Google Search Console, so you can fix errors directly from the WordPress backend.
+The redirect manager is the perfect tool for working with redirects, automatically asking you what you want to do with a URL when you delete it or change the permalink.
+Of course, you can set any type of redirect.

 Collateral damage when deleting a page